francosbenitez/francosbenitez/README.md

 Along my psychology career and due to my great interest in scientific psychology, I started programming and found a world that I love.
 Since then, I have loved creating software solutions which help people develop a product, an idea, or simply a passion.

-Currently, my main tech stack revolve around Vue, Vuex, Bootstrap, and SASS.
-But I also enjoy working with React, Next, Nuxt, Sequelize, Django, Flask, Express, and Tailwind.
+At work, I have used mainly technologies such as Vue, React, Next, Laravel, Bootstrap, Chakra, and SASS.
+But I also enjoy working with other technologies such as Nuxt, Tailwind, Express, Django, MySQL, and PostgreSQL.

 When I'm not staring at my computer, I like practising calisthenics or playing football!